restsend/rustrtc/README.md

 ### Echo Server

 The echo server example demonstrates how to accept a WebRTC connection, receive data on a data channel, and echo it back.
-It also echoes video tracks.
+It also supports video playback if an IVF file is provided.

 1. Run the server:
     ```bash